 Julie Leatherbarrow has practiced yoga for 18 years and made a life long dream come true in 2012 by getting her certification through Yogakids, an educationally based Hatha yoga program for children.
-Julie wanted to deepen her knowledge and understanding of yoga and continued her education at the Himalayan Institute of Buffalo, earning her 200hour certification in May of 2015.
+Julie wanted to deepen her knowledge and understanding of yoga and continued her education at the Himalayan Institute of Buffalo, earning her 200hour certification in May of 2015 and is currently working on her 500hour certification at HI.
 Bringing a youthful spirit into all of her classes, Julie believes in fully experiencing the joys of life, no matter the age.
 As the founder of Budding Tree Yoga and the Budding Tree Yoga Festival, Julie wants to share her love of yoga with others and assist them in returning to their natural state of being at peace.

 Julie offers private instruction and small group classes, as well as professional development workshops for educators.
 For more information, please call, (716) 957-9809 or email, Julie@buddingtreeyoga.com